codahale/veil/docs/src/design/akem.md

 designation would either have to reveal their private key to the delegate or encrypt the designated signature themselves.

+Another risk with delegatability is an attacker re-using a legitimate $(s,r)$ pair from one domain (e.g. a confused deputy signing arbitrary values or a signature of a public key to which the attacker has the private key) to forge a designated-verifier signature in the context of another domain.
+In this case, `veil.akem` includes all data in the STROBE transcript, so the challenge scalar $r$ is cryptographically dependent on $Q_S$, $Q_R$, $ZZ_S$, and the `veil.akem` metadata, in addition to $Q_E$.
+It is not simply a signature of a point.

 ## Ephemeral Scalar Hedging

 In deriving the ephemeral scalar from a cloned context, `veil.akem` uses [Aranha et al.'s